Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Abstract

 \section{Abstract}

-After developing a computational system for morphological analysis of the \emph{Mapuche} language, and evaluating it with texts from various authors and styles, it became necessary to verify the linguistic assumptions of the source used as the basis for implementing this tool.

-In the present work, the primary focus is on the lexical category classification of \emph{Mapudüngun} roots recognised as verbal in the source utilised for the development of the morphological analysis system.
+After developing a computational system for morphological analysis of the \mapu{Mapuche} language, and evaluating it with texts from various authors and styles, it became necessary to verify the linguistic assumptions of the source used as the basis for implementing this tool.
+In the present work, the primary focus is on the lexical category classification of \mapu{Mapudüngun} roots recognised as verbal in the source utilised for the development of the morphological analysis system.
 The results of this lexical category revision directly benefit the computational analyser, as they are implemented as soon as they are verified.
-Additionally, it is hoped that these results will help clarify some uncertainties about lexical categories in the \emph{Mapuche} language.
+Additionally, it is hoped that these results will help clarify some uncertainties about lexical categories in the \mapu{Mapuche} language.
 This work addresses a preliminary task to identify the valency of true verbal roots, the results of which will be presented in a subsequent work that complements this article.